lento234/python-workshop/README.md

         $ jupyter lab

-6. *(Cleanup)* Deactivate your environment when you are done.
+6. Deactivate your environment when you are done.

         $ conda deactivate

-7. *(Cleanup)* Removing your `py-workshop` environment if you don't want it anymore.
+7. *(Optional)*: Removing your `python-workshop` environment if you don't want it anymore.

     *You can delete the environment by using the following in a terminal prompt:*

-        $ conda env remove --name py-workshop --yes
+        $ conda env remove --name python-workshop --yes

 ## References